 When you’re responsible for keeping the network up and performing well, it can’t be a black box to you.
 You need visibility.
 If your network is growing larger or more complex, you may need network monitoring and traffic analysis tools.
 Monitoring and analysis tools assist you with diagnosing and troubleshooting problems.
 They give you early warnings of problems and provide the visibility and historical insight you need for network planning.
 Business-grade network devices, as well as many host operating systems, have built-in network monitoring facilities that gather key metrics for you and forward them to analysis tools.
 The most common protocols for this are NetFlow and sFlow.
-Previously we discussed the Best free NetFlow analyzers and collectors in another post.
+We look at the best free NetFlow analyzers and collectors in another post.
 In this post, we will look at the best free sFlow collectors and analyzers.
 Related: NetFlow – Ultimate Guide to NetFlow and NetFlow Analyzers

 The default NetFlow Traffic Analyzer Summary has multiple sections like Top 5 Applications, Top 5 Endpoints, Top 5 Conversations, Top 10 Sources by % Utilization, etc.